Grissess/dtes/README.md

   female: she her her herself sing
   male: he him his himself sing
   neuter: it it its itself sing
-  nonbin: they them their themself plur
+  nonbin: they them their themself nb
   plural: they them their themselves plur
 }
 players {